Weekly Real Estate Auction List

 The Registry Review Auction listings let you cut through the hype about foreclosure auctions.

 If you’re like most people, you’ve probably heard that you can get real bargains at foreclosure auctions.
+Because of the market slowdown in the US housing market, there are rumblings of the real estate market crashing in 2019.
 It really is possible to find some great deals, but if you’ve tried to buy property at auction, you know that it isn’t easy.
 It’s hard to get information.
 Sales are postponed or canceled.
 You have to work to find out the title status.
 You may not even be able to get in to see the property until the day of the sale, if then!
 And that’s only the beginning!

+Many investors think that flopping homes is the only reason to purchase foreclosures, but there are many reasons to buy real estate at a great deal.
 One of the most difficult problems is finding out what’s coming up for sale.
 At any given time, over 200 properties are scheduled to be auctioned in New Hampshire.
 Less than 20% of these are advertised except in fine print legal notices.
 Unless you’re willing to spend hours each week reading legal descriptions, you can’t possibly find more than a small percentage of the properties to be auctioned.
+Learn about buying foreclosed properties HERE.

 The weekly NH Auction List is intended to give you a simple and convenient “first source” for leads to upcoming foreclosure auctions.
 A great deal of additional work and investigation is necessary.
 Nothing in the weekly NH Auction List can assure you of successfully buying a property at auction.
 The list is not a substitute for the services of real estate professionals.